pink88/Tuiss2HA/README.md

 ### Simultaneous blind positioning

 Use `tuiss2ha.simultaneous_blind_positioning` to move multiple blinds to the same position at the same time or move eacb blind to their defined favourite position (see *Configuration options*).
 This is useful for synchronized scenes, howver this requires sufficient Bluetooth proxies/adapters to handle multiple concurrent connections.

+### Add and Delete Timers

+Timers allow the blind to store a position, time of day and day or week locally in its memory.
+Up to 6 timers can be set using this integration.
+You can add a timer using the `tuiss2ha.add_blind_timer` action and remove one using the `tuiss2ha.delete_blind_timer` action.
+And timers that run will not update the position in Home Assistant, so you will need to run the `tuiss2ha.get_blind_position` manually or via an automation to update Home Assistant with the correct positions.
+The blinds allow for up to 16 timers to be set, however the first 10 are for exclusive use by the Tuiss app.
+Any timers set in the app will not appear in Home Assistant and vice versa, due to technical limitations.

 ## Troubleshooting